ryanhageman/monster-drawing-prompts/README.md

 # A Fun App To Help You Decide What To Draw

 Click the button and get a sentence that tells you what to draw.
-You've got to use your imagination to make this work, though.
+You've got to use your imagination though.